mwwojcik/airline-reservation-system/readme.md

 |:-------:|

 The application can run in test and production mode.
-It is done by using two independent SpringBoot configurations.
+It is done by using few independent SpringBoot configurations.

 #### 1. Preparing main configuration